AI Scholars (AIS) image

 Program Details

-Virtual pre-program Python course to include synchronous and asynchronous components beginning approximately 1 month before arrival to campus.
-Prior coding experience is not required, and instructor support will be available for all students.
+• Virtual Pre-Program Python Course: A virtual course held approximately one month before arrival combines synchronous and asynchronous components to prepare students for the on-campus experience.
+Prior coding experience is not required.
+Instructor support will be available for all participants.

 Review